hashicorp/nomad/website/source/docs/internals/plugins/task-drivers.html.md

 tasks and the Nomad client will associate them with the correct allocation.

-An `Eventer` utility is available in the `github.com/hashicorp/nomad/drivers/shared/eventer` package which implements an event loop and publishing mechanisim to make it easy to implement the `TaskEvents` function.
+An `Eventer` utility is available in the `github.com/hashicorp/nomad/drivers/shared/eventer` package implements an event loop and publishing mechanism for use in the `TaskEvents` function.

 ### `SignalTask(taskID string, signal string) error`